2024's Top Enterprise Workforce Management (WFM) Platforms: Insights From Info-Tech Research Group's Emotional Footprint Report, Powered by SoftwareReviews

 The latest Workforce Management Impact Report from Info-Tech Research Group, powered by SoftwareReviews, highlights the top enterprise tools empowering organizations with advanced decision-making capabilities to navigate the evolving market dynamics of today.

-TORONTO, June 4, 2024 /PRNewswire/ - Info-Tech Research Group has published its Workforce Management (WFM) Software Emotional Footprint Report for the enterprise market, powered by SoftwareReviews data.
+TORONTO, June 7, 2024 /PRNewswire/ - Info-Tech Research Group has published its Workforce Management (WFM) Software Emotional Footprint Report for the enterprise market, powered by SoftwareReviews data.
 SoftwareReviews, a division of the global research and advisory firm, is a leading source for insights on the software provider landscape.
-The firm's report names three enterprise workforce management software providers as Champions for the year.
+The firm's report names two enterprise workforce management software providers as Champions for the year.

 In 2024, workforce management software remains essential for aligning workforce capabilities with dynamic business demands.
 Advanced AI and machine learning enhance forecasting and scheduling accuracy, ensuring that the right employees with the appropriate skills are available precisely when needed.
 These tools now prioritize employee experience with features like self-service scheduling and mobile access while also adapting to remote and hybrid work models.
 Additionally, they ensure compliance with labor regulations and integrate seamlessly with other business systems, such as payroll and HR, fostering a comprehensive view of workforce operations.
 Enhanced analytics capabilities drive data-driven decision-making, enabling organizations to maintain service levels and achieve operational excellence despite fluctuating staffing requirements.